 In all my years of gardening, I had never heard of winter sowing until last fall.
 A friend bequeathed me with a garbage bag full of recycled jugs, bottles, clam shells and jars.
 She said I could use them like mini greenhouses for germinating my seedlings.
 What?
 How?

 Well…. let me tell you that I suddenly envisioned the possibilities.
-No overloaded window sills, no seedling rotations to ensure they all get some sun.
-No angst about who gets to be planted in February… or March… or April.
-No dilemma about whether or not to lay out the bucks for lighting, heat mats, trays and pots.
+No overloaded window sills, and no seedling rotations to ensure they all get some sun.
+No angst about who gets to be planted in February… March… or April.
+No dilemma about whether or not to lay out the bucks for lighting, heat mats, trays, and pots.

 Could it be true?